Psionics (role-playing games): Dungeons & Dragons

 Dungeons & Dragons introduced psionics as an option as far back as the Eldritch Wizardry supplement for the original Dungeons & Dragons in 1976.
 Psionics in D&D are designed to be on-par with magic, and so cover nearly every mechanical ability that the magic system does, organized into categories (disciplines) reminiscent of the Wizard's schools.
 The first edition of Advanced Dungeons & Dragons subdivided these disciplines into lesser powers called "devotions" and greater powers called "sciences".
 It also had separate classifications for psionic "attack" and "defense" powers/modes that were a sort of telepathic means of combat between psionically endowed beings.

 An early discussion of psionics in AD&D is given in Dragon magazine issue 78, which is devoted to psionics, and the relation with magic within AD&D is discussed in Spells can be psionic, too: How and why magic resembles mental powers.
 The distinction it draws is that psionics are the exercise of "mental energy" (an internal source), while the power that "drives" magic (from magic users and clerics) are instead magical art or divinity (an external source), though these latter may involve minds and some use of mental power.

 In most campaign settings, psionics are a secondary system, less prominent than magic.
 This is reversed in the Dark Sun setting, which features psionics prominently and magic secondarily, and treats magic (here called "arcane magic") unconventionally by AD&D standards.

 The d20 System, being a de-branded version of the Dungeons & Dragons rules, shares these mechanics for psionics in nearly every detail.

 GURPS

-In GURPS 3rd edition there is a broad range of psionic abilities, vaguely game-balanced with its magic system.
+In the third edition of GURPS, there is a broad range of psionic abilities, vaguely game-balanced with its magic system.
 In the case of GURPS, categories of ability are “powers”, purchased and refined by the player during character creation.

-In GURPS 4th edition psi abilities are bought as all other Advantages, with a 10% discount for the fact that they can be neutralized by anti-psi powers and technologies.
-The reason of such a change was the game balance problem: 3rd edition psis (and mages) were highly versatile at low point levels and became rapidly more powerful as point budgets increased.
+In the fourth edition of GURPS, psi abilities are bought as all other Advantages, with a 10% discount for the fact that they can be neutralized by anti-psi powers and technologies.
+The reason of such a change was the game balance problem: third edition psis (and mages) were highly versatile at low point levels and became rapidly more powerful as point budgets increased.

+Psionics are also found in the science fiction GURPS Humanx sourcebook.